Suntactics S-Charger 14 Review

 Similar to our Editors' Choice winner, the BigBlue 28W, the Suntactics panel comes with an integrated auto-reset "smart circuit".
 This feature helps the panels re-establish a connection to the device after an interruption has occurred.
 The Suntactics panel is relatively effective at charging on partially cloudy days thanks to this feature.
 Similar ranking panels in this metric include the X-Dragon, the Instapark Mercury 10W, and the BigBlue 28W.

 Compared to other panels of this size, the Suntactics 14 performed incredibly well when it came to charging speed.
-For comparison, it took this panel 30 minutes to charge an iPhone to 30%, whereas our Best Buy winner, the Mercury 10, took the same amount of time to charge the same phone to 27% full.
 With our large test battery, the Suntactics panel was a little less impressive, only managing a 1% increase on the battery over our 30 minute testing period.
 The Goal Zero Nomad 7 took the same amount of time to charge the battery 1%.
 For a mid-size panel, the Suntactics performs well in this metric overall, delivering a fast charge to a single device.

 Multiple Device Charging Speed